Online Retraining

 EEG Permutation Entropy Permutation entropy of the EEG where the embedding delay equals 1, and m equals 4.
 A dynamic measure of regularity.

-EEG Spectral Entropy Shannon entropy of the normalised EEG power spectral density.
+EEG Spectral Entropy Shannon entropy of the normalized EEG Welch-averaged band power spectrum.

 EEG Complexity Lempel-Ziv Complexity of the binarised EEG.
 A measure of repeating sequences.